 True Vision Award

-The True Vision Award, our only award, is given annually to a filmmaker (or filmmaking team) whose work shows a dedication to the creative advancement of the art of nonfiction filmmaking.
-It is designed and cast in bronze by mid-Missouri sculptor Larry Young.
+The True Vision Award is the only award given by the festival.
+With the True Vision Award, we celebrate a director's (or directing team's) dedication to the advancement of nonfiction filmmaking.
+Each year, the award is cast in bronze by mid-Missouri sculptor Larry Young.

 - 2014: Amir Bar-Lev